 - Teachers should ensure that their students obtain the necessary signatures and submit the SRC Pre-Approval form, and any necessary Certification Forms by mid-November.
 Students may begin with their projects only after receiving SRC approval.

-Read and understand the 2018 - 2019 GSDSEF RULES AND REGULATIONS booklet and the Roles and Responsibilities of Students and Adults (in process of being updated for 2018-2019).
+Read and understand the (updated 2019-2020) Ethics Statement, 2019 - 2020 GSDSEF and ISEF RULES AND REGULATIONS booklet and the Roles and Responsibilities of Students and Adults (in process of being updated for 2019-2020).
 Also make sure you follow all deadlines.

 Decide on a Science, Engineering, Computer Science, or Math project.
 Look at the guidelines to help you decide and check out the Category Descriptions to determine what type of project you would like to do.

-If you have questions whether your proposed project is acceptable or to clarify any safety concerns, please contact the Scientific Review Committee by clicking on the CONTACT US and RE: Scientific Review Committee in subject line.
+If you have questions whether your proposed project is acceptable or to clarify any safety concerns, please contact the Scientific Review Committee (SRC) by clicking on the CONTACT US at the bottom of this page and RE: Scientific Review Committee in subject line.